mcdemarco/the-new-kitchen-cookbook/pie/apple.md

 ## Ingredients

 * 1 8" or 9" [double-crust pie shell](../pie/crust.md) (uncooked)
-* 6 Cortland apples
+* 6 Cortland (and/or Granny Smith and/or Braeburn) apples
 * 3/4 c. sugar
 * 2 tsp.
 Vietnamese cinnamon
 * 1/4 tsp. nutmeg

 ## Directions

-Slice apples thin.
-Toss with remaining ingredients.
-Preheat oven to 450 F.  Fill bottom pie crust with apples, top, and seal.
-Cut vents into top crust.
+1. Slice apples thin.
+2. Toss with remaining ingredients.
+3. Preheat oven to 450° F.
+4. Fill bottom pie crust with apples, top, and seal.
+5. Cut vents into top crust.
 Optionally, sprinkle with cinnamon.
-Bake 10 minutes at 450.
-Bake 45-50 more minutes at 350.
-Cool.
+6. Bake 10 minutes at 450°.
+7. Reduce heat to 350° and bake 45-50 more minutes.
+8. Cool.